The impact of leadership – positive or negative, it's always significant!

 These considerations are all important in managing performance at all levels – and they can be learnt.
 When used in together with accurate matching of individuals to roles, relevant Key Performance Indicators, reporting and reviewing, great leadership and a good performance management system is a pretty effective formula for helping individuals, teams and organisations get results.

-A late 2014 piece by Dan Schawbel, a contributor on Forbes.com, noted that nearly 13% of all millennials in America were managers already.
+A 2014 piece by Dan Schawbel, a contributor on Forbes.com, noted that nearly 13% of all millennials in America were managers already.
 The number was of course expected to grow in 2015 as millennials become the largest percentage of the workforce for the first time.
-Another recent study quoted in the piece noted that 27% of millennials are already managers, 5% are senior managers and 2% are executives.
-They are aiming high - in 10 years, 47% want to be managers or senior managers, 7% want to be executives and 15% want to be business owners.
+Another study quoted in the piece noted that 27% of millennials were already managers, 5% senior managers and 2% executives.
+They aim high - in 10 years, 47% wanted to be managers or senior managers, 7% wanted to be executives and 15% wanted to be business owners.
 Ernst & Young recently noted an even stronger trend - in fact 59% of their managers were already millennials and 18% senior managers.